 Like most people, a person depends on their license to drive for the ability to maintain employment and daily life activities.
 Therefore, if suddenly arrested and charged for driving under the influence offense, most drivers understandably ask “will I lose my license for a DUI arrest, even for a first-time offense?”
 When a person is arrested for any DUI charge whether it being a first, second, third or more repeat offense – the risk of losing your license after the arrest charge is a very real possibility.

 How long a driver’s license will be suspended for a drunk or drugged driving offense depends on many factors, including what happened during and leading up to the arrest.
 Recent national news stories have reported how some states are recognizing the injustice that suspending driver’s licenses creates a cycle that some state courts have acknowledged in a driver’s ability to pay court-imposed fines and fees.
-(Source: USA Today) However just because states may be aware of the hardship for drivers who will lose a license because of DUI or DWI charges, the suspension and all other penalties will still be enforced just the same.
+(Source: USA Today) However just because states may be aware of the hardship for drivers who will lose a license because of DUI or DWI charges, the suspension length and all other penalties will still be enforced just the same.

-This is precisely why getting the proper, local legal help with us in time is critical in the chances to minimize the possibility of these severe outcomes and license consequences from ever taking effect.
+This is precisely why getting the proper, local legal help with us in time is critical in the chances to minimize the possibility of these severe outcomes and suspended license consequences from ever taking effect.

 With the stakes being so high facing a DUI or DWI offense charge, not only is a person’s job at risk, but a driver could also face additional criminal and high monetary charges along with a license suspension for a drinking or drugged driving offense.
 While fighting the case, we understand just how important it is that you be able to keep your driver’s license after a driving under the influence charge.
 A person can have a suspended license ordered by your local Department of Motor Vehicles (DMV), Secretary of State (SOS), Department of Revenue (DOR), or Motor Vehicle Division (MVD).
 (Source: dmv.org)